tracehound/tracehound/docs/rfc/0002-Argos.md

 | Native addon internals | Opaque to V8                            |
 | Process memory dumps   | Security risk, not observation          |

-> These MAY be addressed in future "Extended Sentinel" or sidecar projects.
+> These MAY be addressed in future "Extended argos" or sidecar projects.
-> They are NOT part of tracehound-sentinel v1.
+> They are NOT part of tracehound-argos v1.

 ---